frej4189/steam-chat-bot/README.md

 I am currently working on actions (block user, unblock user, invite user to group, send an offer), aswell as permissions.

+If you want to get help, or want any other programming job done, feel free to contact me at my steam profile: https://steamcommunity.com/id/jegerkatten